The Father Son Boulders

 HISTORY: not much is known about this area but extensive exploring will reveal some clues to the past.
 The Stihl Boulder on the Lower Father sits next to a log jam with logs cut by a chainsaw.
 The forested hillsides above Enchanted Forest have man-made cutlines with metal stamped markers on trees and a heavy ground marker is in the forest across from the campground.
 Much of the forest in the Upper Father has very old signs of a forest fire buried below decades of new growth.
 Near the Smokejumper’s Boulder is a well made campfire pit which obviously hasn’t been used for a long time due to the moss growing inside it.

 If you look closely in the talus slope above Yellow Fever red stains of fire retardant can be found.
 Many campfire rings are found around the river which may be the work of McLean Creekers as ATV tracks were left in the snow on the Son side during an exploratory day in January 2006.
-Father Son Boulders were about 2 weeks too late to being part of Marcus Norman’s guidebook Bouldering in the Canadian Rockies.
 A number of people have been since and said the rock is very awesome, expansive and too bad many were not that much higher in height.
-Oh well, that is what nature gave us!
 The melting snowman on the road below in the slideshow, was taken over the winter months on different months during cleaning and climbing.

 ROUTES: the “SS” description refers to sit-start problems here and laydown, crouch or standing starts are noted otherwise.
 Average size and low-ball problems rein here but there are many highballs to do.
 The Upper Father may seem far from the car but since a boulder exists every few minutes the distance is not too much.
-Although many hard problems are still unclimbed there are very few boulders without a route.
-FATHER SON STAR RATINGS: stars attached to boulders do not mean every problem deserves it.
+Many hard problems are still unclimbed.